St Columb Canal

 St Columb Canal sometimes referred to as Edyvean's Canal, was an abortive canal scheme in Cornwall, England, designed for the carriage of sea sand for use as manure.
 It was authorised in 1773, and part of it may have been briefly used around 1780.

 History

 The canal was first proposed by the Cornish engineer, John Edyvean in 1773.
 His idea was to run a canal from Mawgan Porth through parishes inland and to return to Newquay.
 Its purpose was to import sea-sand, seaweed and stone for manuring to improve land.
-Edyvean obtained an Act of Parliament on 1 April 1773, which authorised a 30 mi canal, although it appears that the clerk must have misheard what was said, as the plans were for a 13 mi canal.
-The engineer John Harris gave evidence to a parliamentary committee to secure the Act for the canal, the cost of which was estimated to be between £5,000 and £6,000.
+Edyvean obtained an act of Parliament, the St. Columb Canal Act 1773 (13 Geo.
+3. c.
+93) on 1 April 1773, which authorised a 30 mi canal, although it appears that the clerk must have misheard what was said, as the plans were for a 13 mi canal.
+The engineer John Harris gave evidence to a parliamentary committee to secure the act for the canal, the cost of which was estimated to be between £5,000 and £6,000.
 Edyvean planned to finance the costs himself.